 Thankfully pet insurance when adopting and rehoming rescue dogs shouldn’t be much more complicated than any other kind of dog insurance.
+Everyone thinks of Battersea Dogs and Cats Home or RSPCA but there are several dog rescue centres around the country to like where lovely dogs need a new home.

 We also provide a 10% multi-pet discount so if you have more dogs and cats you can save money and admin by having them all insured on the same policy.
 That means less time looking for insurance and more freedom to enjoy the experience of rehoming and adopting a rescue dog as part of your family.

 The biggest issue you may face is not knowing your rescue dog’s history.
 Pet insurance often won’t cover things you already knew about.
 For instance, pre-existing medical conditions are excluded.
 Similarly, if your dog has previously shown aggressive tendancies then we cannot provide it with third party liability cover.
+Also, the breed of dog might be important if it’s an illegal (or crossbreed illegal) breed under the Dangerous Dogs Act.

 What Does Pet Insurance For Rescue Dogs Cover?